-- Number of students per year: up to two
+- Number of students per year: approximately two

 - Typical offer: A*AA or equivalent